A Reposting this 2012 review because the Kindle Edition is on sale for $2.99.

 As with much vampire literature, there is a clear sexual component to the vampire story.
 Because each Ina needs 7 or 8 humans, humans and Ina cannot produce children, and the fact that Ina marry in groups, but live in single sex communities, there are some real issues around sexuality, group ‘marriage’, homosexual and heterosexual attraction, fidelity and more.
 The sex issues are not the main part of the book but they are certainly present.
 They are presented as mostly part of differences in species, not idealized, alternative human sexuality.

 The story line involves Shori, a young vampire that has lost all of her memory in an attack.
 Shori is a unique vampire and is the result of a selective breeding program to try and allow Ina to be awake during the day and able to have limited exposure to the sun.
 This leads to an exploration of cultural change.
-The ethics of the genetic changes are not really explored outside the community implications.
+The focus is the cultural changes not the ethics of the breeding program.

 Mostly this book is about social mores, community change and the culture of the Ina.
 It is well worth reading.
 I only wish that Ms Butler was around to expand the world that she created here.